EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 OSCAR/Surface is the World Meteorological Organization's official repository of WIGOS metadata for all surface-based observing stations and platforms.
 Metadata on the capabilities of observing stations / platforms and their instruments and methods of observation, are routinely submitted to and maintained in OSCAR/Surface by WMO Members.
 The open-radar-data system will retrieve metadata about the observation station from Oscar in case it is missing in provided data (i.e. BUFR or CSV-input).

+Single site radar metadata can be pulled form the OPERA database. **(Ref)**

-Station metadata can be pulled from Oscar/Surface with a REST API available here: https://oscar.wmo.int/surface/rest/api/search/station?territoryName=NLD (this call will get you all the dutch observation stations).
-Documentation on how to use the OSCAR REST API available here: https://oscar.wmo.int/surface/=/.
+Single site radar metadata can be pulled from Oscar/Surface with a REST API available here: https://oscar.wmo.int/surface/rest/api/search/station?territoryName=NLD (this call will get you all the dutch observation stations).
+Documentation on how to use the OSCAR REST API available here: https://oscar.wmo.int/surface/=/. **(Update Ref to cover radardata)**

 ### API Specifications